electric-cloud/EF-ReportingTools/README.md

 reportName: optional, string, report name to be used as file name as well

 ### Timeline
 jsonData: required, string, JSON array with items defined by resource, label, startDate, and endData.
+Dates should be in YYYY/mm/dd formmat or integer microseconds.
 ```JSON
 [
 	{